JerBouma/FinanceDatabase/README.md

 gives all equities of a country, sector, industry or a combination of the three.
 - `select_funds(category=None)` - with no input gives all funds, with input gives all funds of a specific category.
-- `select_indices(market=None)` - with no input gives all indices, with input gives all funds of a specific market which usually refers to indices in a specific country (like de_market gives DAX).
+- `select_indices(market=None)` - with no input gives all indices, with input gives all indices of a specific market which usually refers to indices in a specific country (like de_market gives DAX).
 - `select_other(product)` - gives either all Futures, all Moneymarkets or all Options.
 - `search_products(database, query, search='summary', case_sensitive=False, new_database=None)` - with input
-  from the above functions, this function searching for specific values in the one of the keys in the dictionary which is by default the summary (i.e. the query 'sustainable').
-It also has the option to enable case_sensitive searching which is by default off.
+  from the above functions, this function searches for specific values (i.e. the query 'sustainable') in one of the keys of the dictionary (which is by default the summary).
+It also has the option to enable case-sensitive searching which is off by default.

-For the users of the broker **DeGiro**, you are able to find data on the tickers found in the [Comission Free ETFs](https://www.degiro.ie/data/pdf/ie/commission-free-etfs-list.pdf) list by selecting either `core_selection_degiro_filled` (all data) or `core_selection_degiro_filtered` (filtered by summary) as category when using the function `select_etfs`.

 For additional information about each function you can use the build-in help function of Python.
 For example `help(show_options)` returns a general description, the possible input parameters and what is returned as output.

+For users of the broker **DeGiro**, you are able to find data on the tickers found in the [Commission Free ETFs](https://www.degiro.ie/data/pdf/ie/commission-free-etfs-list.pdf) list by selecting either `core_selection_degiro_filled` (all data) or `core_selection_degiro_filtered` (filtered by summary) as category when using the function `select_etfs`.

 ## Examples
 This section gives a few examples of the possibilities with this package.
 These are merely a few of the things you can do with the package, and it only uses yfinance. **As you can obtain a wide range of symbols, pretty much any package that requires symbols should work.**

 ### United States' Airlines
 If I wish to obtain all companies within the United States listed under 'Airlines' I can write the